Allegheny-Computer-Science-100-01-F2018/cs100f2018-lab6-starter/README.md

-# cs100f2018-lab6-solution
+# cs100f2018-lab6-starter

-Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the solution for Laboratory 6 in Computer Science 100.
+Designed for use with [GitHub Classroom](https://classroom.github.com/), this repository contains the starter files for Laboratory 6 in Computer Science 100.

 ## Introduction